 roast rib of beef with perfect gravy

-The trimmings – I’ve cooked traditional peas, carrots, broccoli plus perfect roast spuds and Yorkshire puddings.
-Those came out decidedly post-modern, having crawled out of the tins towards the oven door, seeking to escape – but were they delishhh.
-That was the trade-off: cook them in oil, they’ll rise like towers.
-Cook them in beef drippings, they’ll sprawl desperately but will be goddamn tasty.
+The trimmings – I usually cook traditional peas, carrots, broccoli plus perfect roast spuds and Yorkshire puddings.
+Those may well come out kind of post-modern, crawling out of the tins towards the oven door, seeking to escape, but I wouldn't worry about the shape.
+They will shape up better if cooked in oil; they’ll rise like towers.
+Cook them in beef drippings, they’ll sprawl desperately but they will be goddamn tasty.

-Carrots were cooked with honey, butter and cinnamon – the best, and the gravy – oh the gravy.
+I like to cook carrots with honey, butter and cinnamon; and the gravy – oh, the gravy.
 Makes you almost say – hold the beef, just gravy, please.
-Almost – not quite.
+Almost – but not quite.

-- about 2kg wing rib of beef – which will be two rib bones, make sure there’s a layer of fat over it.
+- 2kg (4 pound) wing rib of beef, which will be two rib bones

 - salt, pepper, mustard powder